Survey of Machine Learning Based Intrusion Detection Methods for Internet of Medical Things: CHALLENGES AND LIMITATIONS

 \subsection{Storage Level Security}

-The conception of IDS in the medical server has some challenges and limitations.
-The structure and nature of the data used when training the ML model within a medical server are different for other servers; this is why it is challenging to generalize the ML model to other medical institutions.
+The concept of IDS in the medical server encounters several challenges and limitations.
+The data structure and format utilized for training the ML model within the medical server are distinct from other servers, making it challenging to extend the model's applicability to other medical institutions.

-The amount of data stored at these medical servers is considerable, making healthcare professionals' labeling process fastidious.
-This labeling process also requires an interview with the patient to ensure the correct data labeling; this implies that intrusion detection at the medical server level is not fully automated.
-Therefore unsupervised or semi-supervised ML methods should be further investigated at this level with particular attention to the reduction of false positive
+A large amount of unlabeled data for supervised learning processes presents a significant obstacle for ML practitioners.
+The lack of labeled data makes it challenging to train the model effectively.
+The manual data labeling process, which often requires an interview with the patient to ensure correct labeling, can be both time-consuming and resource-intensive.
+Notably, this manual labeling process and the need for patient interaction result in intrusion detection at the medical server level is not fully automated.
+Therefore, unsupervised or semi-supervised ML methods should be further investigated at this level with particular attention to reducing false positives.

-An attacker may have to make a single change of value to a feature in an EMR for a single patient, making it difficult to detect by an ML-based model based on patterns learned from a large amount of medical data \cite{mcglade2019ml}.
+The possibility of a malicious actor altering a single feature value within an EHR or EMR for a single patient poses a challenge for ML models trained on a large amount of medical data \cite{mcglade2019ml}.
+These models typically rely on identifying patterns within the data and are designed to detect larger deviations from these patterns, making it difficult for the models to detect a single, subtle change in a feature value.
+Such an attack could have significant consequences, particularly in a medical context where patient data integrity is vital.
+Measures must be taken to address this challenge, such as utilizing more sophisticated ML models that can detect single-value changes or augmenting the training data with a diverse range of feature changes to enhance the model's ability to identify such modifications.

-However, for patient privacy reasons, obtaining public medical data in the form of an EMR or EHR type is difficult, given the sensitive nature of the data.
+The difficulty in obtaining public medical data in the form of EMRs or EHRs results from such data's sensitivity and confidentiality.
+The privacy and security of patients and medical information are of utmost importance.
+Therefore, the release of such data is often heavily regulated and subject to strict privacy laws and regulations.
+This presents a significant challenge for those seeking to use the data for research or analysis purposes, as access to a large and diverse sample of medical data is critical for developing and training ML models.